Public Places with Free WI-FI

 - Windows devices come with firewall protection for public network connections that provide added security.
 Enable the Windows Firewall when the pop-up appears and ensure that your laptop is undiscoverable by other devices connected to that network.
 For similar protection on Apple devices, external software would need to be installed, but it is well worth the investment to protect your information and devices.

-While we all love to connect to wi-fi wherever we are, allowing us to shop, check in, touch base, and keep our lives all together, there are dangers to our doing so.
+While we all love to connect to wi-fi wherever we are, allowing us to shop, check-in, touch base, and keep our lives altogether, there are dangers to our doing so.
 By following the simple steps outlined above, we can make our interactions with the internet itself a whole lot safer.
 Implement these additional layers of protection, and surf safely!
+Reach out to PGH Networks today to learn more ways to keep your devices secure.